 Every week involves a seemingly continuous stream of food, drinks and people.
 Of course not every taste or conversation is post-able, but the range of experiences is usually pretty amazing.
-Here are some of the highlights from seven days in Hawaii, some of which will help to fuel full posts.
+Here are some Hawaiian highlights from September 26 – October 2, 2011, some of which will help to fuel full posts.

 9/26/11 – Hawaiian Vanilla Company provided a farm tour and vanilla-intensive lunch.
 We also saw the packing room, which featured a pile of beans that was worth hundreds of dollars.